mrshmllow/wire/doc/guide/getting-started.md

 ## Installation

 Wire can be heavy to compile.
-You should enable the subsitutor `wires.cachix.org`.
+You should enable the substituter `wires.cachix.org`.

 ::: code-group